amoffat/sh/README.md

 with all the power and flexibility of Python.

-**If you're coming from v0.1, you'll need to use "from pbs import *" instead of "import pbs" to get the same behavior of v0.1**

 # Usage

 If you're writing a shell-style script, import the following way: